PgBiel/typst-diagbox/examples/example.typ

         )
 ]

-You may specify a standalone diagbox with `inset: 0pt` and `box_stroke: 1pt`:
+You may specify a standalone (table-less) diagbox with `inset: 0pt` and `box_stroke: 1pt`:

 ```typ